 - 1. Careless driving on or near fairgrounds is prohibited by law. - 2.
 Fairgrounds will be closed at 11:00 p.m. and reopened at 5:00 a.m. - 3.
 No camping is permitted on the fairgrounds County Code 16.60 except by following the procedure outlined by the Expo Center. - 4.
 Overnight sleeping in barns is prohibited. - 5.
 Between the hours of 11:00 p.m. and 5:00 a.m., the Superintendents in departments where deemed necessary, must make arrangements to have an adult present for supervision (for youth = if animals are being prepared for show). - 6.
 Anyone on the grounds between 11:00 p.m. and 5:00 a.m. will be asked to leave by Fair Staff or the Security Officer on duty.
-Exhibitors in the Dairy Department can receive a pass from the Fair Office. - 7.
+Exhibitors in the Dairy Department can receive a pass from the Dairy Superintendent. - 7.
 NO alcohol consumption allowed on the grounds with the exception of the open class wine and beer judging event.
+No illegal drugs, tobacco products, or vaping.